Your guide to doing business in Thailand

 Numbers are written with a comma to denote thousands and a full stop to denote fractions, for example, 2,000.50 BHT (2000 baht and 50 satang).

 Social Security Fund (SSF) - Both the employee and employer have to contribute on a monthly basis.
-The contribution rate is usually 5% with basic salary capped at THB15,000.00.
+The contribution rate is usually 5% with basic salary caped at THB15,000.00.
 With the minimum wage being increased recently, it has been decided to extend the reduction in Social Security contribution rate.
-This is due for payment on the 15th of the next month.
-For late payments a surcharge will be charged at 2% per month of the amount due.

 Employers are responsible for submitting Monthly Withholding Tax (WHT) on a monthly basis.
-The deadline is by 7th (Manual Submission) or 15th ( for online submission) of the following month.
+The deadline is by 7th (manual submission) or 15th (online submission) of the following month.
 The amount can be calculated using the tax table supplied by the government.

 Provident Fund (monthly)